novaprova/novaprova/doc/manual/parameters.rst

 Parameterized tests are the solution for when you want to run the same test code several times with just a little bit different each time.

-In Novaprova, test parameters are a ``static const char*`` variable attached to a test node, which is set to one of a number of fixed values by the Novaprova library.
+In NovaProva, test parameters are a ``static const char*`` variable attached to a test node, which is set to one of a number of fixed values by the NovaProva library.
 Parameters are declared with the ``NP_PARAMETER()`` macro.

 * and all its possible values